 Registration for an event implies that the delegate will attend and must pay the registration fee prior to the commencement of the event.

 The Registration Fee is due and payable immediately by credit card via the event registration portal.
-Payment via invoice is by agreement with TIA only and must be paid in full within 30 days of issue of an invoice by TIA, and in any case no later than 15 business days prior to the Event.
+Payment via invoice is by agreement with TIA only and must be paid in full within 30 days of issue by TIA, and in any case no later than 15 business days prior to the event.

 Member Rate Entitlement

-The ‘Member’ registration fees apply only to those delegates whose organisation are current financial members of TIA at the time that the event is held.
+The ‘Member’ registration fees apply only to those delegates whose organisations are current financial members of TIA at the time that the event is held.

 Participants agree to pay all applicable GST in connection with the event outlined on the event website.